Understanding the Fiji Regions© FijiPocketGuide.com

 Suva

 Suva is the administrative capital of Fiji and Fiji’s most populated city.
 It’s the main hub of the University of the South Pacific and features an array of parks and eateries to enjoy.
-Many cruises call to port in Suva, while boats and flights to outer islands like the Lomaivitis, Vanua Levu and Taveuni also depart from here.
-Nearby features include the Colo-i-Suva Forest Park (Guided walks of Colo-i-Suva are also available with Kay Services Tour available on Viator and Tripadvisor) and the town of Nausori, home to Fiji’s other international airport.
+Many cruises call to port in Suva, while boats and flights to outer islands like the Lomaivitis and the Lau Islands also depart from the neighbouring town of Nausori.
+Touristic features include the Colo-i-Suva Forest Park and the city’s historical sites.

 Learn more about Suva in The Complete Guide to Suva.